Difference Between Bond and Loan

 - The rate of interest that the companies pay the bond investors is often less than the rate of interest that they would be required to pay to obtain the loan from the bank.

-- Bonds that are traded in the market do possess credit rating which is issued by the credit rating agencies which starts from investment grade to speculative grade where investment-grade bonds are considered to be of low risk and usually have low yields whereas speculative bonds are considered of higher risk and hence they are traded at higher yields to compensate the investors for the risk premiumThe Risk PremiumRisk Premium, also known as Default Risk Premium, is the expected rate of return that the investors receive for their high-risk investment.
+- Bonds that are traded in the market do possess credit rating, which is issued by the credit rating agencies, which starts from investment grade to speculative grade, where investment-grade bonds are considered to be of low risk and usually have low yields.
+In contrast, speculative bonds are considered of higher risk, and hence they are traded at higher yields to compensate the investors for the risk premiumThe Risk PremiumRisk Premium, also known as Default Risk Premium, is the expected rate of return that the investors receive for their high-risk investment.
 You can calculate it by deducting the Risk-Free Investment Return from the Actual Investment Return. .
-On the contrary, Loan doesn’t have any such concept instead the creditworthiness is checked by the creditor.
+On the contrary, Loan doesn’t have any such concept; instead, the creditworthiness is checked by the creditor.